Spirit AeroSystems To Add Global Digital Logistics Center

-Spirit AeroSystems executives and city and county representatives break ground on a new Logistics Center in Wichita: Molly McMillin

-WICHITA—Aerostructures supplier Spirit AeroSystems is turning an empty field north of its south Wichita plant into a state-of-the-art Global Digital Logistics Center to increase parts storage and efficiency as production ...
+WICHITA-Aerostructures supplier Spirit AeroSystems is turning an empty field north of its south Wichita plant into a state-of-the-art Global Digital Logistics Center to increase parts storage and efficiency as production grows.
+Construction on the 150,000 sq. ft., 70-ft.-tall facility is expected to be completed in early 2019.
+The facility will consolidate about 500,000 sq. ft. of space spread across three logistics buildings into one center by taking advantage of the new ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS